Learning with Interpretable Structure from Gated RNN: Experiments and Discussions

 \subsubsection{Settings}

-In this task, we will use the IMDB dataset~\cite{DBLP:conf/acl/MaasDPHNP11} to do sentiment analysis~\cite{DBLP:conf/acl/PoriaCHMZM17,DBLP:conf/acl/MaasDPHNP11}, which is a very common task in natural language processing.
+In this task, we will use the IMDB dataset~\cite{DBLP:conf/acl/MaasDPHNP11} to do sentiment analysis~\cite{DBLP:conf/acl/MaasDPHNP11,DBLP:conf/acl/PoriaCHMZM17}, which is a very common task in natural language processing.
 In this dataset, each instance is the comment for a movie and the task is to classify the given sentence into positive or negative sentiment.

 To train the RNN models, we first use word2vec~\cite{DBLP:journals/corr/abs-1301-3781} to map each English word from film reviews into a 300 dimensions numerical vector.
 Then we train four different RNNs (MGU, SRN, GRU and LSTM) using these vectors as input.
-All RNN models' dimension of hidden states and number of hidden layers are set to be 10 and 3 respectively, and we randomly select 2000 random-length film reviews as training data.
-After we get the trained RNN, we learn four different FSAs using 200 testing data.
-Note that we adopt a transductive setting, i.e. using the test data directly to learn FSAs to ensure all words in test data's vocabulary be fully covered.
+All RNNs' dimension of hidden states and number of hidden layers are set to be 10 and 3 respectively, and we randomly select 2000 random-length film reviews as training data.
+After we get the trained RNNs, we learn FSAs using 200 testing data.
+Note that we adopt a transductive setting, i.e. using the test data directly to learn FSAs to ensure all words in test data's vocabulary are fully covered.
+In order to explore multiple structures and obtain stable results, for each of MGU, SRN, GRU and LSTM, we train five different ones according to different initializations and learn five corresponding FSAs from them.